JuliaLang/www.julialang.org/blog/_posts/2019-01-18-fluxdiffeq.md

 will generate a guess for what it things the time series will be where the dynamics (the structure) is predicted by the internal neural network.
 Let's see what time series it gives before we train the network.
-Since Lotka-Volterra has two-dependent variables, we will simplify the plot by only showing the `x`.
+Since Lotka-Volterra has two dependent variables, we will simplify the plot by only showing the `x`.
 The code for the plot is:

 ```julia